AdvancedCustomFields/docs/functions/acf_add_options_sub_page.md

 ---

 ## Description
-This function will add a new options sub page to the wp-admin sidebar.
+Adds a new options sub page to the admin menu.

-All data saved on an options page is global.
-This means it is not attached to a particular post or page, but is saved in the `wp_options` table.
+Options pages are used to store global settings.
+These settings are not attached to a particular post, but are instead stored in the `wp_options` table.

 ## Parameters
 ```